 Clayton, NC 27520

-Also in 2013, the second "legal" brewery opened in Johnston County near Smithfield.
-The Double Barley Brewing Co., owned by Clayton residents Larry and Cheryl Lane opened in another unused industrial site, with a "lounge" and beer garden for their patrons.
+In 2013, the second "legal" brewery opened in Johnston County near Smithfield.
+The Double Barley Brewing Co., owned by Larry and Cheryl Lane opened in another unused industrial site, with a "lounge" and beer garden for their patrons.
 It’s a breathtaking outdoor space shaded by trees and sun sails.
 Imagine listening to music while kicking back in comfy chairs and chilling out with your friends.

 Double Barley Brewing began when Cheryl gave her husband a simple homebrew kit for his 40th birthday gift.
 Six months later, Larry stumbled upon the kit in the attic and you can guess the rest of the story.
 Who knew it?
 Larry could brew great beer and Cheryl was pretty good at sampling.
 Life was about to change forever.